 The average SAT score of an admitted applicant at Brown, Columbia, and Duke is right around 1500.
 Further, it’s important to remember that this includes special applicants such as those from disadvantaged backgrounds, athletes, or legacies who may have scores significantly below the mean.
 These schools simply have little incentive to snatch up applicants with a 1450 SAT who sit in the top 10% of their class; they barely have to compete for students who boast perfect credentials.
 A quick examination of various college’s yield rates further illuminates this point.

-Stanford has the top yield rate in the country at 80%.
-Harvard (79%), MIT (74%) and Yale (70%) also sit atop the statistical category.
-Sitting a notch below, Penn and Cornell, both ED schools, have yield rates of 68% and 52%, respectively, which are quite high relative to other elite institutions.
-On the other hand, Tufts and Johns Hopkins have yield rates around the 40% mark.
-Rice, NYU, and Lehigh are all in the mid-to-low 30s.
-Emory and GW are typically between 25-30%.
+In 2023, UChicago possessed the top yield rate in the country at 88%.
+Harvard and MIT came in at 84-85%%.
+Yale (70%), Princeton (77%), and Barnard (78%) also sit atop the statistical category.
+Sitting a notch below, Penn and Cornell, both ED schools, have yield rates of 70% and 67%, respectively, which are quite high relative to other elite institutions.
+On the other hand, Tufts and Johns Hopkins have yield rates around the 50-55% mark.
+Rice and NYU are close to 40%.
+Emory, Lehigh, and GW are typically between 25-30%.
 These elite schools, given their lower yield rate, will be more motivated to lock down applicants within an acceptable range of their standards.

 How to pick the perfect Early Decision school

 Students with credentials similar to those mentioned above should set their sights on more reasonable reach schools.
 Think of it as needing to stand on your tippy toes to gain admission versus scaling a 60-foot ladder.
-The average student admitted to schools like Penn, Bowdoin, and Cornell have SATs in the mid-1400s and are in the top 10% of their high school class.
+The average student admitted to schools like Penn, Bowdoin, and Cornell has SATs somewhere in the neighborhood of 1500 and are in the top 10% of their high school class.
 If you are in the SAT ballpark and boast a strong GPA, class rank, etc., then institutions of this ilk have every reason to strongly consider you, the bird in the hand, versus those still in the regular decision bush.